publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3517.md

             (D) a certification that the Inspector General has had full and direct access to all information relevant to the performance of his functions;

-            (E) a description of the exercise of the subpoena authority under subsection (e)(5) of this section by the Inspector General during the reporting period; and
+            (E) a description of the exercise of the subpoena authority under subsection (e)(5) by the Inspector General during the reporting period; and

             (F) such recommendations as the Inspector General may wish to make concerning legislation to promote economy and efficiency in the administration of programs and operations undertaken by the Agency, and to detect and eliminate fraud and abuse in such programs and operations.